How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 No special diet ensures you’re losing fat – don’t let anyone tell you otherwise.
 If you’re getting weaker while losing weight, you’re probably losing muscle.
 That’s a good gauge.

 And avoid doing too much work — 3 sets of 4-6 exercises, 3-4 times a week — that’s plenty.
+How much weight do you start lifting with?
+Remember my first point: Start light and add weight over time.
+Don’t worry about lifting heavy right away and setting a new personal best every week.
+Start off with light, consistent workouts.
 Supplement this with protein and sleep and you’ll be fine.

 It took me 10 years of in/out consistency to get it right again.
 What made the difference?
 I hired someone again.
 This around online training had exploded and I happened to hire one of the best.
 Jordan has been one of the better investments I’ve ever made.